-Further problems that are not directly formulated as a quantization problem but can be seen as generalizations of the problem in the same way as the case of introducing a branched transport distance is, appear in minimization of energies of a large number of "charges" under Riesz-Coulomb interactions: see the book \cite{borodachovDiscreteEnergyRectifiable2019}, and the crystallization survey \cite{lewin2015crystallization}.
-We mention the related problems of optimal unconstrained polarization \cite{hardin2020unconstrained}, jellium equidistribution \cite{petrache2018equidistribution}, Voronoidal tessellations \cite{duCentroidalVoronoiTessellations1999}, power diagrams \cite{aurenhammer1998minkowski}, clustering \cite{saxena2017review}, amongst others.
+Further problems that are not directly formulated as a quantization problem but can also be seen as generalizations of the problem in other directions, appear in minimization of energies of a large number of \enquote{charges} under Riesz--Coulomb interactions: see the book \cite{borodachovDiscreteEnergyRectifiable2019}, and the crystallization survey \cite{lewinCrystallizationConjectureReview2015}.
+We mention the related problems of optimal unconstrained polarization \cite{hardinUnconstrainedPolarizationChebyshev2022}, jellium equidistribution \cite{petracheEquidistributionJelliumEnergy2018}, amongst others.

-In this work, we focus on the case in which the cost underlying an optimal quantization problem is replaced by a branched transport cost.
-The motivations for formulating this new problem come from both a mathematically interesting new difficulty, and for the potential of direct applications.
+In this work, we focus on the case where the cost underlying the optimal quantization problem is given by a branched transport cost.
+The motivations for formulating this new problem come both from mathematically interesting new difficulties, and from its relevance for mathematical modelling and its potential applications.

-Mathematically, the most important difficulty with quantization problems under branched transport distances, is that the regularity of interfaces is not known, and the interfaces do not satisfy an explicit condition.
-This makes Branched Quantization much more challenging than classical optimal quantization, and required us to give replacements for the main steps in the proof.
-We expect that our approach will allow to study some classes of problems involving random interfaces as well, since we do not make direct use of properties of the interfaces in our estimates.
+Mathematically, the most important difficulty with the optimal quantization problem via branched transport is that the regularity of interfaces is not known (rather thought fractal), and the interfaces do not satisfy an explicit condition.
+This makes branched quantization much more challenging than classical optimal quantization and required us to give replacements for the main steps in the proofs known in the classical Wasserstein setting.
+We expect that our approach may allow to study some classes of problems involving random interfaces as well, since we do not make direct use of properties of the shapes of the interfaces in our estimates.